Devil’s Hole

 Hydrological Characteristics

-Devil’s Hole exhibits strong current through the sinkhole system.
+Devil’s Hole is considered a swallet and exhibits strong current through the sinkhole system.

 The downstream side is particularly forceful and is partially blocked by fallen trees.
 Clearing these obstructions could significantly increase downstream flow velocity, potentially making return to the surface difficult.